aklivity/zilla-demos/streampay/README.md

 **Docker Images: `streampay-stream` & `streampay-simulation`**

 ## StreamPay UI
 This app is build using `Vue.js` and `Quasar` frameworks and contains user authentication component as well which uses Auth0 platform.

 App UI is available at: **[http://localhost:8081](http://localhost:8081)**

 ## AsyncAPI Specifications

-The app is defined by HTTP & Kafka specs:

 - [`asyncapi-http.yaml`](./zilla/asyncapi-http.yaml)
   Defines the HTTP endpoints, SSE channels, and message payloads.